arpitkatiyar1999/Country-Picker/README.md

     - `width: Dp` - Width of the flag.
 Default is `30.dp`.
     - `height: Dp` - Height of the flag.
 Default is `20.dp`.

-  - `textStyles: CountryPickerDialogTextStyles?`: Optional text style settings for list items in the dialog.
-If provided, defines the following styles:
+  - `textStyles: CountryPickerDialogTextStyles`: Sets text style settings for country list dialog.
-    - `countryPhoneCodeTextStyle: TextStyle` - Style for displaying the country phone code in the list.
+    - `countryPhoneCodeTextStyle: TextStyle?` - Style for displaying the country phone code in the list.
+Default is `null`.
-    - `countryNameTextStyle: TextStyle` - Style for displaying the country name in the list.
+    - `countryNameTextStyle: TextStyle?` - Style for displaying the country name in the list.
+Default is `null`.
-    - `countryCodeTextStyle: TextStyle` - Style for displaying the country code in the list.
+    - `countryCodeTextStyle: TextStyle?` - Style for displaying the country code in the list.
+Default is `null`.

 - `defaultCountryCode`: `String?`-   Specifies the default country code to be pre-selected in the picker.
 The code must adhere to the 2-letter ISO standard.
 For example, "in" represents India.
 If